v1.0 · MIT · ~1500 LOC Go

 • No PromQL or time-series

-• No silencing schedules / on-call
+• No silencing schedules or on-call rotation

 // faq